-Job Announcement January 6, 2025
+Animas Riverkeeper Program Job Announcement January 6, 2025

-San Juan Citizens Alliance (SJCA) is looking for a passionate, experienced, and motivated Animas Riverkeeper to lead campaigns to protect water quality and flows in the Animas River watershed, and to support safe and reliable river access.
+San Juan Citizens Alliance (SJCA) is looking for a passionate, experienced, and motivated Rivers Program Manager to lead campaigns to protect and restore river systems in the San Juan basin, with a focus on the Animas River watershed and implementing the Animas Riverkeeper program.
+Duties include supporting safe and reliable river access, promoting environmental and legal protection of water resources and riparian ecosystems, and encouraging democracy in water resource management.
 The position is full-time and located in either our Durango, Colorado or Farmington, New Mexico office.